• Skip to primary navigation

 Dark brown sugar and melted butter whisked together.I don't know what's up with the price of vanilla lately, but when you bake as much as I do, you go through a bottle in no time.
 Because it's so expensive, I've been using bourbon as a substitute for the vanilla.
 It's less expensive than vanilla and tastes great so now it's my go to.

 One important thing to note, these must be completely cooled before slicing to firm up a bit.
-Sometimes it's hard to wait - just ask my impatient family who tend to cut them while they're still warm.
+Sometimes it's hard to wait - just ask my impatient family who devours them while they're still warm.

 My Dad would make these with walnuts.
 He'd grab a handful or two, chop them and add them into the batter along with the chocolate chips.
 You can add them if you wish.